ATOMNFT/Flipper-Vault/README.md

 <br>

 ## In-House Animations by category
 <b>These animations are made by me.
-They are free to dl, share and enjoy! <br> A big thank you to * [`Talking Sasquach` For sharing your knowledge with us all!.](https://github.com/skizzophrenic/Talking-Sasquach) </b>
+They are free to dl, share and enjoy! <br> A big thank you to  [`Talking Sasquach`](https://github.com/skizzophrenic/Talking-Sasquach) For sharing your knowledge with us all </b>
 * [`Rogue Master Themed`](https://github.com/ATOMNFT/Flipper-Vault/tree/main/Animations/Rogue%20Master%20Themed) Show your love for an awesome build!
 * [`Hacker Themed`](https://rb.gy/2mfeq9) The hacker in you will love these!
 * [`Weed Themed`](https://github.com/ATOMNFT/Flipper-Vault/tree/main/Animations/Weed%20Themed) For all the smokers out there!